About Grace Bible Church

 The reason why we exist is because we believe this passage of Scripture is true:

-18 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: 19that God was reconciling the world to himself in Christ, not counting men’s sins against them.
+2 Corinthians 5:18-20 18 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: 19that God was reconciling the world to himself in Christ, not counting men’s sins against them.
 And he has committed to us the message of reconciliation.
 20 We are therefore Christ’s ambassadors, as though God were making his appeal through us.
 We implore you on Christ’s behalf: Be reconciled to God.

-There are many other benefits to belonging to a church such as; fellowship with other people, a sense of belonging, building relationships, and having a place to serve.
+… If this is true, and we believe wholeheartedly that it is, it means that there are many other benefits to belonging to a church such as; fellowship with other people, a sense of belonging, building relationships, and having a place to serve.
 But what distinguishes a church from any other organized group of people should be the fact that God has given the local church a message to spread, and a mission to fulfill.
 We at Grace Bible Church of Phoenix are fully committed to these!

 If you are looking for a church that is committed to fulfilling the mission God has given to us, as members of the Body of Christ, feel free to join us!